marcduiker/azure-functions-university/lessons/dotnet6/http/README.md

 ## Goal 🎯

-The goal of this lesson is to create your first function which can be triggered by doing an HTTP GET or POST to the function endpoint.
+The goal of this lesson is to create your first function (in .NET 6 isolated process) which can be triggered by doing an HTTP GET or POST to the function endpoint.

 This lessons consists of the following exercises: